Implementing Clone

 Dealing with K::clone

-In order to clone all the keys, we need K::clone to respect the ordering of elements; otherwise, we’d need to resort all the keys on clone in order for the resulting tree to be valid.
-However, it’s not likely that is desirable behavior.
-If Clone doesn’t respect the TotalOrdered implementation, it’s likely a user bug.
+In order to clone all the keys, we need K::clone to respect the ordering of elements; otherwise during a clone operation, we’d need to re-sort all the keys so that the resulting tree would be valid.
+However, it’s unlikely that is desirable behavior.
+If K::clone doesn’t respect the TotalOrdered implementation, it’s likely a user bug.

 A general way to handle this would be to require that Clone actually be compatible with the total-ordering in some sense.
 However, you’ll recall from the previous section that we’re already simplifying the “total ordered” specification a bit.
 Likewise, we’re going to continue to keep things simple here by also requiring that K: Copy.